 Plea Deal Outcomes

-In Virginia, infractions are usually punishable by penalties or fines, but not jail sentence.
+In Virginia, infractions are usually punishable by penalties or fines, but no jail sentence.
 Traffic cases are commonly the most straightforward pleas.
 As your attorney, we will work a plea deal in your favor.
 Some Virginia jurisdictions allow the defendant to take a driver improvement course or defensive driving school in lieu of a conviction.
 However, you may not be eligible if you have a bad driving record or have been convicted of a similar traffic infraction recently.
-Courts that do not allow this type of course will take your driving record into consideration to assist in deciding the outcome of your case.
+Courts that do not allow this type, of course, will take your driving record into consideration to assist in deciding the outcome of your case.

 The most common outcomes for traffic offense convictions in Virginia result in the following penalties:

-First conviction - You are required a driver safety course within 90 days.
+First conviction - You are required to take a driver safety course within 90 days.
 If you do not, your driving privilege will be suspended and you’ll need to complete the course and also pay a reinstatement fee.

-Second conviction - A second conviction in Virginia will result in a 90 day suspension of your driving privileges.
+Second conviction - A second conviction in Virginia will result in a 90-day suspension of your driving privileges.

 Third conviction – Your driving privilege will be revoked for 1 year, or until you turn 18, whichever is greater.

-Misdemeanors are more serious than petty offenses, but are less severe than a felony.
+Misdemeanors are more serious than petty offenses but are less severe than a felony.
 Virginia specifies a punishment higher than just a fine for such offenses, including possible jail time in a county jail or regional jail, but not long-term prison sentences.
 Crimes such as prostitution, vandalism, petty theft, a first offense DUI, assault with minimal injuries, domestic violence and possession of marijuana can all be charged as a misdemeanor.
 As a defendant, you also typically have the right to a jury trial.